justtheimpaler/highfive/README.md

 ### Step 3 - Commands

-HighFive implements essential commands that will be used for the essential uses cases and analysis commands used to unravel and find a remedy to special cases when the migrated data does not fully match in two or more databases.
+HighFive implements the essential commands to resolve the common uses cases and analysis commands to unravel the root cause and find a remedy to special cases when the migrated data does not fully match between databases.

 #### Essential Commands